 - Automated email sales funnels (Email sales funnels and autoresponders)

 Email marketing without automation is a nightmare.
-It’s impossible to manually send emails to your subscribers or to have people monitor their activities and take action.
+It’s impossible to send emails to your subscribers manually or to have people monitor their activities and take action.

 When you set up your email automation campaigns, you don’t have to worry about the size of your list or to check if messages are sent out on time, everything is automated and scalable.